 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day TwoDriving through Clonakilty, birthplace of Irish hero Michael Collins, we head to the delightful village of Timoleague, where the ruins of its 13th-century abbey stand picturesquely at the water's edge - one of the few early Franciscan foundations with extensive remains still standing in Ireland.
-From here it's off to the celebrated harbour town of Kinsale, with its maze of narrow streets lined with galleries and shops.
-At lunchtime, make your way to the quayside, where you'll find a wonderful choice of cafes and restaurants.
-We will return to the hotel in plenty of time, perhaps to have a swim or enjoy a coastal walk before dinner is served.
+Day 2Our day begins with a drive through Clonakilty, birthplace of Irish hero Michael Collins, before we reach the village of Timoleague, where the ruins of its 13th-century abbey stand proudly at the water's edge.
+The abbey is one of very few early Franciscan foundations with extensive remains still standing in Ireland.
+From here we'll continue to the attractive harbour town of Kinsale, where a maze of narrow streets lined with galleries and shops are overlooked by its mighty 17th-century fort.
+Enjoy lunch with a view at the quayside (payable locally), where you'll find a wonderful choice of cafes and restaurants.
+Afterwards, you’ll return to the hotel where dinner is served.

-Day SixDepending upon the time of your flight, make the most of the hotel's delightful surroundings before transferring to the airport at the end of a truly wonderful few days in this beautiful and unspoiled part of Ireland.
+Day 6Depending on the time of your flight, you may have a few hours to make the most of the hotel’s delightful surroundings before you head back to the airport at the end of a wonderful few days in this beautiful and unspoilt part of Ireland.
 Back to top

-Airport transfer timesThe transfer time from Cork airport to your hotel is approximately one hour, 15 minutes.
+Hotel transfer timesThe transfer time from the airport to your hotel is approximately one hour and 30 minutes.

 Hotel spa treatmentsTo avoid disappointment, please book any treatments direct with the hotel prior to arrival.